errm/ekstrap/README.md

 * Writes a kubeconfig file configured to connect to your EKS cluster to `/var/lib/kubelet/kubeconfig`.
 * Writes a systemd unit file to `/lib/systemd/system/kubelet.service`.
 * Writes the cluster CA certificate to `/etc/kubernetes/pki/ca.crt`.
+* Calculates an appropriate value for for [--kube-reserved](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/)
 * Restarts the kubelet unit.

 In order to run ekstrap your instance should have an IAM instance profile that allows the `EC2::DescribeInstances` action and the `EKS::DescribeCluster` action.
 Both of these actions are already included in the AWS managed policy `arn:aws:iam::aws:policy/AmazonEKSWorkerNodePolicy` along with the other permissions that the kubelet requires to connect to your cluster, it is recommended therefore to simply attach this policy to your instance role/profile.